-This 2008 budget continues these efforts however; the 2008 budget does continue to rely on our fund balance as a resource to support our expenditures.
+This recommended 2008 budget continues these efforts however; the 2008 budget does continue to rely on our fund balance as a resource to support our expenditures.

-The City Commission was provided with several choices in prioritizing expenditures and tax revenues and decided the following:
+The City Commission is provided with several choices in prioritizing expenditures and tax revenues.

-General Fund
+General Fund Options